 But seeing as our brief was to produce some media aimed at the people of Warrington we were given free reign to use as many in-jokes and parochialisms as we wished.
 And so we began building key places from around the town from the Golden Gates to the Mr Smiths, referencing everything from Greenalls Bitter to Walking Day.

-Values and Ethics are central to everything the Cooperative Bank stands for, and their customer-led Ethical Policy, defines what this means for them as a Bank.
+Values and Ethics are central to everything the Cooperative Bank stands for, and their customer-led Ethical Policy, defines what this means for the Bank.

-The Bank is starting a series of employee engagement sessions, to help colleagues understand the importance of the Ethical Policy, and how it helps differentiate the company from competition.
+The Ducks were asked to help communicate this to employees and to help colleagues understand the importance of the Ethical Policy, and how it helps differentiate the company from competition.

 Along the rocky peninsula/promontory overlooking Tremadog Bay sits the ruins of Criccieth Castle.
 Perched on a headland with the North Welsh Sea at its feet, the castle is home to picturesque views and an intimidating vantage point to would-be attackers – Perhaps explaining why it changed hands between the Welsh Princes and English Monarchs so much throughout the years in its brief life as a stronghold.